-Join me on a free teleseminar about why an author press kit is an essential part of your book marketing mix at Noon EST, Wednesday, Aug.
-2. Click here to learn more and to reserve your spot.
+This free teleseminar about why an author press kit is an essential part of your book marketing mix has passed.
+Click here to listen to the replay.

 I’ve been working with Brian for a few months.
 He’s preparing to launch his first book and share his story with the world.